dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

   A class that implements this interface is a non-control component that supports data binding.
 This class returns the data bindings and binding context of the component through the <xref:System.Windows.Forms.IBindableComponent.DataBindings%2A> and <xref:System.Windows.Forms.IBindableComponent.BindingContext%2A> properties of this interface.

   > [!NOTE]
-  > If your component inherits from <xref:System.Windows.Forms.Control>, you do not need to implement the <xref:System.Windows.Forms.IBindableComponent> interface.
+  > If your component inherits from <xref:System.Windows.Forms.Control>, you don't need to implement the <xref:System.Windows.Forms.IBindableComponent> interface.

 - <xref:System.Windows.Forms.ICurrencyManagerProvider> interface